 As city attorneys, our firm has extensive experience in code enforcement, both at the district court and superior court levels.
 We negotiate resolutions to code enforcement issues with literally dozens of property owners every year.
 In unusual cases, where negotiations are unsuccessful, we are well equipped to litigate these issues.
-Three representative cases include:
+Four representative cases include:

 - City of Burien v.
 VIP Lounge, Inc. In an abatement action involving a chronic nuisance at an unlicensed business that experienced multiple episodes of criminal activity and repeated noise violations, the trial court granted our initial request for a Temporary Restraining Order and our subsequent Motion for Summary Judgment and a Permanent Injunction, enjoining the business from operating anywhere within the City.
 We successfully obtained an Order obligating both the business and the property’s owner to pay for the City’s costs of abatement and legal expenses, as well as daily penalties set forth in City code.
 The Court further ordered the property to remain closed to the public for a period of one year.